Chaitalykundu/Web-Development/01-HTML/Questions.md

 1. What is table tag
 2. What is thead tag
 3. What are the specifications of `<thead/>` tag
-3. What is th tag
+4. What is th tag

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

+# File Path

+1. What is the full form of URL
+2. What is file path
+3. How many types of file paths are there?
+4. What is Absolute file path and Relative file path?

 &nbsp;